Insights, Products

 ML: Currently, RCS supports end-to-end encryption (E2EE) for person-to-person (P2P) messaging under specific conditions.
 For this to work, both users must be on RCS-compatible devices, like two Androids using Google Messages.
 RCS chats that are end-to-end encrypted have a few visual indications.

 But this isn’t a standard feature across all implementations of RCS, including for business messaging.
-And that’s because the RCS Universal Profile, which is today’s industry standard for RBM, doesn’t have E2EE as one of its requirements.
-There are ongoing efforts to change this, especially with Apple now supporting RCS in iOS 18.
+And that’s because the RCS Universal Profile, which is today’s industry standard for RCS, didn’t historically have E2EE as one of its requirements.
+That is, until recently.

-ML: The data flow and architecture for RCS business messaging follows a multi-step path.
+ML: The data flow and architecture for an RCS for Business message follows a multi-step path.
 Let me break it down:

 Google says that messages stored on their own servers are encrypted at rest so that they can be synced across the end user’s devices (if they have a few different phones, for example).
 Stored messages can only be accessed with the end user’s Google ID, except when flagged as spam or required by law.
 For more details, including how long different messages are stored on different devices, see Google’s resource on data security.